 - Terbinafine granules may lower the ability of your body to fight infection.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Tell your doctor or dentist that you take terbinafine granules before you receive any medical or dental care, emergency care, or surgery.

 - Before using terbinafine granules, tell your doctor if you take a medicine that contains caffeine or if you consume large amounts of food or drink that contain caffeine (eg, coffee, tea, cocoa, cola, chocolate).

 - Taste changes (eg, taste loss) or changes in smell (eg, loss of smell) have been reported in patients taking terbinafine granules.
 These effects may resolve after you stop taking terbinafine granules, but may last for a long time (eg, more than 1 year), or may be permanent.
-Tell your doctor right away if you experience changes in smell, taste changes, poor appetite, unwanted weight loss, or mood changes (eg, symptoms of depression).
+Tell your doctor right away if you experience changes in smell, taste changes, poor appetite, unwanted weight loss, anxiety, or mood changes (eg, symptoms of depression).

 - Terbinafine granules may cause you to become sunburned more easily.
 Avoid the sun, sunlamps, or tanning booths until you know how you react to terbinafine granules.
 Use a sunscreen or wear protective clothing if you must be outside for more than a short time.

 - Lab tests, including liver function or complete blood cell counts, may be performed while you use terbinafine granules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Terbinafine granules should be used with extreme caution in CHILDREN younger than 4 years old; safety and effectiveness in these children have not been confirmed.